-Siemmes (2004) and Downs (2005) first coined the term connectivism as a learning theory because they believed that in the digital age the current theories were not encompusing enough, that the use of internet and web 2.0 in particular requires a different understanding to how one builds knowledge.
+Siemens (2005) and Downes (2005) first coined the term connectivism as a learning theory because they believed that in the digital age the current theories were not encompassing enough, that the use of internet and web 2.0 in particular requires a different understanding to how one builds knowledge.
 While cognitive constructivism and social constructivism differ from each other in the construction of knowledge, they are based on the reconstruction of knowledge whereas connectivism is based on creating connections as a process of knowledge building .
-In order for a new theory to develop, the old theory needs to have elements that the old theory can’t explain but on the other hand it doesn’t discard them either (Kop and Hill 2008).
+In order for a new theory to develop, the old theory needs to have elements that the old theory can’t explain but on the other hand it doesn’t discard them either (Kop & Hill, 2008).

-In this theory, Siemmes connects the idea of connectivism with those of community where similar areas of interests allow interaction, sharing dialog and thinking together.
-The community creates “nodes” -- strands of connection in the network-- that are strong and can vary in size and number.
+In this theory, Siemens (2005) connects the idea of connectivism with those of community where similar areas of interests allow interaction, sharing dialog and thinking together.
+The community creates “nodes” – strands of connection in the network – that are strong and can vary in size and number.
 Knowledge is distributed across the network in several different digital forms and learning occurs in the diversity of opinion and dialog.
 Cognition and emotion play a role as well in the learning process.
 Time and amount of information are always changing and as a result the accuracy of new information constantly needs to be challenged.
 This requires people to look for current information and be able to filter it.
 In other words, “how” to know is more important than “what” to know.
 So now the learner’s ability to navigate between ideas, fields and concepts is the key skill.
-For example, Imram 2017 uses connectivism theory as a way to see learning of democratic values through social media.
+For example, Imram (2017) uses connectivism theory as a way to see learning of democratic values through social media.

 In addition, this theory allows people to informally learn in what might be considered unintentional chaos which is not in the control of the learner.
 When I click on a link because the title grabs my attention I use the skill of filter through information then I may or may not agree with what I read and post a comment.
 This comment may receive an answer and through our discourse I may change my opinion or strengthen my resolve.
 Learning happened by my clicking on the link and creating this connection.
 Either way learning is occurring without my formal intention.
-In essence, connectivism theory can be used in different settings, especially when looking at formal and informal learning (Greenhow and Lewin 2015).
+In essence, connectivism theory can be used in different settings, especially when looking at formal and informal learning (Greenhow & Lewin, 2015).

 Not everyone agrees, however, that this is a learning theory.
-Carla and Barberat 2013 address the difficulties that this theory has as far as epistemologically and psychologically.
+Carla and Barberat (2013) address the difficulties that this theory has as far as epistemologically and psychologically.
 Using this network and nodes of connections, does not recognize the significance of the other person in the development of knowledge or oversimplify the interaction.
 Despite the disagreement in the literature of whether this is a learning theory or not, the general concept still help us understand how social media provides different ways to learn and the act of making connections is one of them.

-For the most part this theory is demonstrated on different online learning environments such as MOOC courses and online tasks (Clara and Barberat, 2014, Greenhow and Lewin 2015) or for pedagogical value (Kivunja, 2014) and although there is a connection to the use of social media and Connectivism theory (Imran 2017), research does not focus on connectivism theory and the use of Reddit.
+For the most part this theory is demonstrated on different online learning environments such as MOOC courses and online tasks (Clara & Barberat, 2014; Greenhow & Lewin, 2015) or for pedagogical value (Kivunja, 2014) and although there is a connection to the use of social media and Connectivism theory (Imran, 2017), research does not focus on connectivism theory and the use of Reddit.

-2 - Research Questions:
+Research Questions